uvaai/ml1/60 week6/40 Filter Bubbles/content.md

 wherein communications scientist Judith Möller is interviewed on the topics of her research.
 Then, answer the following question about the podcast:

-1. Explain the difference between a filter bubble and fringe bubble (the new research topic Möller describes at the end of the podcast)
+1. Explain the difference between a filter bubble and a fringe bubble (the new research topic Möller describes at the end of the podcast)
 2. How does the effect of a fringe bubble on the opinion of the person in the bubble differ from that of a person in a filter bubble?